Typemaster32/Arrival-Talking-to-the-Alien/README.md

 4. Open the terminal of your IDE.
 If you're a MacOS & VSCode user, press " ` + shift + control ".
 5. Type "npm install", then press enter (Windows) / return (MacOS).
 6. Type "node server.js", then press enter (Windows) / return (MacOS).
-7. Find ".env".
-Fill the blank with your own OpenAI API KEY behind "=".
+7. Create a file named ".env".
+Paste: "OPENAI_API_KEY=", and fill your own OpenAI API KEY behind "=".
 (This file is going to be offline, so feel safe to do it!)
 8. Click "Go Live" at the buttom.
 (If you don't plan to use VSCode or Live Server, click the html file then open it in a browser)

 And if everything's well, you should be now starting with the project.